Break Your Heart: Background

 "Break Your Heart" was one of two songs penned by Cruz for Cheryl Cole for her debut solo album, 3 Words.
 After Cruz did not hear back from Cole's label about the song, he reworked the song for a male and made it the first song off his second album, Rokstarr.
 Cruz told MTV News UK that after he released the song, Cole's people would have liked the song for her after all.
 The latter track by Cruz, "Stand Up" made it onto the final track list on Cole's album.

-However, according to the song's other co-writer Fraser T Smith in an interview with HitQuarters, "Break Your Heart" was rejected by Cole's Polydor label boss Ferdy Unger-Hamilton felt it was too similar to "Heartbreaker" by will.i.am, the executive producer of 3 Words.
+However, according to the song's other co-writer Fraser T Smith in an interview with HitQuarters, "Break Your Heart" was rejected by Cole's Polydor label boss Ferdy Unger-Hamilton who felt it was too similar to "Heartbreaker" by will.i.am, the executive producer of 3 Words.
 Smith also told This Must Be Pop: "Taio felt the lyric was a bit cocky for him to carry off – I told him he sounded great on it."

 Speaking of the song's lyrical background, Cruz told Pete Lewis of Blues & Soul: "It's about breaking a girl's heart, but in a way that's kinda not on purpose.
 It's more that I'm just a single guy, trying to be single and trying to remain single.
 And sometimes, when you are in that place, you get girls who wanna be a part of what you're about – but, because you're not really ready for a relationship, those girls can end up being heartbroken.
 So what I'm basically saying is 'I might just break your heart.
 But I'm only gonna break your heart if you come through this way right now'."
 Cruz also has called his song "catchy" with a "good melody" and "fun topic", stating that "both girls and guys can get into this character".
 In an interview with Entertainment Weekly, Cruz elaborated and said the song was partially based on a personal situation, and rather an "exaggeration of an experience".

 The success of the song in the United Kingdom attracted the attention of David Massey and Daniel Werner from Mercury/Island Def Jam who were excited and aggressive about releasing "Break Your Heart" in the United States on their label.
 According to Cruz's manager Jamie Binns, the relationship with Monte Lipman at Universal Republic had "gone a bit quiet" by this point and as Taio wanted to be with the label that was most enthusiastic about his music, a move from Universal Republic to Mercury/Island Def Jam was engineered.
 Massey and Werner's belief in the single's potential within the United States and relentless promotional push they gave it helped the song reach the Billboard Hot 100 top spot.